kiboschool/course-mathematical-thinking/src/course-overview.md

 [santiago.camacho@kibo.school](mailto:santiago.camacho@kibo.school)

 Please reach out by email with “[Mathematical Thinking]” in the subject, using your kibo email address.

+## Office Hours

+Office Hours will be held on **Wednesdays from 6:30pm-8pm GMT**, using Zoom.

+> You are required to attend _at least 3 Office Hours sessions_.
+> Office Hours Attendance counts for 10% of your final grade.

+- Register for the office hours and add them to your calendar, so that you do not forget
+- Bring questions to office hours.
+The discussion will be more helpful if you show up with topics that you are confused by, from the materials.

 ## Learning Outcomes